maryam-bala/Childes-Thesis/README.md

 ### Recognising Types of Feedback
 - The emphasis will primarily be on positive feedback, this is typically thought of as implicit.
 - Positive feedback manifests in the form of modelling examples or corrective feedback.
-- To ensure the effectiveness of the approach used, annotations of modelling feedback will be sourced from linguistic experts.
+- To ensure the effectiveness of the approach used, annotations of feedback will be sourced from linguistic experts.

 ### Generating feedback
 - Large Language Models (LLMs) will be used to generate feedback